flaturtha/64-testaments/madness-of-krill/madness_v2.md

 I pulled it out and grinned. *Safe!*

-And my foot struck something.
-I stumbled.
-Something jarred my hand and the coin flew out of my grasp.
+My foot struck something.
+I stumbled, and something jarred my hand.
+The coin flew out of my grasp.
 It tumbled down a flight of stairs; I tumbled after it.

 My fingers touched it.
 But it bounced away.
 I reached out, desperate to catch the coin.
 Again, I touched it with my fingertips but it floated away.
 I crashed into the floor and slammed into a wall.